Logically, there is no need for chapters in novels at all. You, the writer, could start the book on page one and keep going right to the end…

 They can vary in length between just a couple of pages and 50 or 60.
 Somewhere around the 20-page mark is about the average.

 (Incidentally, you have probably already divided your novel into chapters using your instincts.
 This is a good way to do it.
 But you might want to use the information here to check your choices and perhaps make any small adjustments.)

 Usually, insert a chapter break when a scene ends and an interlude begins.
-Or, to use the terms I used in the article on plotting the novel, when the "action" phase of a mini-plot ends and the "reaction" phase begins.
+Or, to use the terms I used in the section on plotting your novel, when the “action” phase of a mini-plot ends and the “reaction” phase begins.